D-Synowiec/PyDisk/README.md

 ## Deleter

-~~Idk if it should be in FileClass or directly in other class, to consider :)~~
+Idk if it should be in FileClass or directly in other class, to consider :)

-Class with static methods
+It would be nice to atleast tell me, that you're watching this repo :).